-We believe that the best way to make a lasting change to the individual people that you see, is to donate to a charity like Evolve who can get them the support they need to break the cycle of homelessness.
+We believe that the best way to make a lasting change to the people that you see is to donate to a charity like Evolve who can get them the support they need to ensure they don’t return to the streets.

-In the short term, Streetlink helps members of the public to connect people sleeping rough with local servies that can help them support them.
+In the short term, Streetlink helps members of the public to connect people sleeping rough with local services that can support them.
 You can visit their website or download the app from their website to send an alert.
 The outreach team will visit the person in the location you have identified, and support them to connect with services to provide them short and long term accommodation, like ours.

 If the person needs urgent medical attention or you believe they are under 18 years of age please call 999.